 Packaging & Supply Formats

-Tube trailers for large edible oil refineries
+- Bulk Gas Supply: Tube trailers for large edible oil refineries and continuous hydrogenation plants.

-Degassing and oxygen removal during bottling.
+- 3. Beverage Industry: Degassing and oxygen removal during bottling.
+Prevents oxidation in juices and fermented drinks.

 Food Grade vs Industrial Grade Hydrogen